PreciousChicken/blog/content/posts/hugo-tags-to-keywords.md

 > The canonical link relation specifies the preferred [URL] from resources with duplicative content.
 Common implementations of the canonical link relation are to specify the preferred version of an [URL] from duplicate pages

 In other words when you have two pages with identical content, this lets search engines know which of the two pages should be considered 'authoritative.'
-This is particularly relevant to my circumstances, all my posts are distritbuted first to my [blog](https://www.preciouschicken.com/blog/index.html) and then syndicated to [dev.to](https://dev.to/preciouschicken).
+This is particularly relevant to my circumstances: all my posts are first uploaded to my [blog](https://www.preciouschicken.com/blog/index.html) and then syndicated to [dev.to](https://dev.to/preciouschicken).
 I therefore need a canonical link to [let Google know](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls) that the authoritative copy is the one on my site, not dev.to.

-This to be fair is probably the correct behaviour on the part of Cactus Plus, it could well be that your use case means the pages you are generating via Hugo are not the authoritative copy.
+This to be fair is probably the correct behaviour on the part of Cactus Plus, it might be that your use case means the pages you are generating via Hugo are not the authoritative copy, or simply the only copy.
 It just doesn't work for me.

 The solution to this is easy, insert within the `<head>` element of *head.html* the following line: